mysociety/alaveteli/doc/manual/docs/installing/email.md

     $ /usr/sbin/sendmail -bv foi+request-1234@example.com

 Make sure to replace `example.com` with your domain.
-This command tells you if sending the emails to `foi\+.*example.com` is working.
+This command tells you if sending the emails to `foi\+.*example.com` is working (it doesn't actually send any mail).
-If it is, you should receive a delivery report email, with text like "<foi+request-1234@example.com>: delivery via alaveteli: delivers to command: /var/www/alaveteli/script/mailin".
+If it is working, you should receive a delivery report email, with text like "<foi+request-1234@example.com>: delivery via alaveteli: delivers to command: /var/www/alaveteli/script/mailin".
 Note that you may need to install the `mailutils` package to read the delivery report email using the `mail` command on a new server: